Creating the Best Customer Sales Journey in Enterprise Sales

 - Create a Customer or Buyer Persona

-To create the right product, you need to know your customer.
+To create the right product, you need to know your customer needs.
 As such, your first step starts with creating a customer or buyer persona based on collated data on the customer’s preferences.
 Website cookies, in-app analytics, and competition analysis can help collate said data.
 You can optimize interactive touchpoints with the said data to suit the customer’s preferences.

 - Analyze Customer Behavioral Stages

-A customer journey is more complex.
+A customer journey map is more complex.
 Most times, customers will compare similar products and go through behavioral stages before making a decision.
-Every customer has five behavioral stages: awareness, consideration, purchase, retention, and advocacy.
+Every loyal customer has five behavioral stages: awareness, consideration, purchase, retention, and advocacy.
 It’s up to you to determine the behavioral pattern of your prospective customer and ensure that you make an impression through each behavioral stage a customer may pass through.

-- Identify And Optimize Customer Touchpoints
+- Identify And Optimize Customer Journeys

-A Lasting Impression Aids Customer Retention
+A Lasting Impression